hedgehog412/portfolio/README.md

 # portfolio

-This repository is a compilation of past projects from Jihyun Jeon.
+This repository contains a selection of past and present projects from Jihyun Jeon.

 ## 1. Rescue Mission